 If you're experiencing hearing loss, or your doctor has recommended hearing aids, you may be wondering if Medicare can help cover the cost.
 After all, hearing aids cost anywhere from $500 to $4,000 per ear, which can really put a dent in the wallet!

 Unfortunately, Original Medicare doesn't cover the cost of hearing aids or their maintenance.
 That doesn't necessarily mean you're out of luck, though.
 Below, we'll take a closer look at Medicare's hearing aid coverage and other ways to find affordable hearing aids.

 Whether or not Medicare provides hearing aid coverage will depend on the type of Medicare plan you have.

 Original Medicare (Part A and Part B) doesn’t cover hearing aids in 20232.
 If you have a Medicare Part A or B plan, you will need to pay for your hearing aids out of pocket or with other insurance.

-Some Medicare Advantage plans, also called Medicare Part C plans, do provide some hearing aid coverage.
+Some Medicare Advantage plans, also called Medicare Part C plans, may provide some hearing aid coverage.
 For example, Humana, Aetna, and Blue Cross Blue Shield all offer at least one Medicare Advantage plan with hearing aid coverage.